flyingcircusio/fc-nixos/doc/src/statshost.md

 and optionally the `loki` role if you want to ingest, store and visualize logs like the system journal or other logfiles on your VMs.

+If you wish to also ingest logs from other RGs, you can add the `loki-relay` role to one of the VMs in each RG.
+This will add a new configuration option in the role section of that VM's overview on [my.flyingcircus.io](https://my.flyingcircus.io) where you can pick a destination for the logs of all of the VMs in that VM's RG from a list of VMs with the statshost-master role in other RGs that belong to the same customer.

 ## Configuration

 To make our stack fit your application, you can of course configure them to suit your use-case.